 Rule 9001-1 Definitions.

-Unless inconsistent within the context of a particular rule, the following terms are defined for the purposes of the Local Bankruptcy Rules as follows:
+Unless inconsistent within the context of a particular rule, the following terms are defined for the purposes of the Local Bankruptcy Rules and Local Bankruptcy Forms as follows:

 (b) "Chapter" means one of the chapters of Title 11 of the Bankruptcy Code.